DaphniL/fp-psp-frontend/README.md

 Through a visual survey that shows photographs, families self-assess their level of poverty with 50 indicators.
 These indicators are in turn grouped into 6 different dimensions of poverty.

+## Contributing

+Check our [Contribution Guide](CONTRIBUTING.md) for instructions on how to contribute to the project.

 ## Poverty Stoplight Frontend

 Single Page Application working as a web client for [FP-PSP-SERVER](https://github.com/FundacionParaguaya/FP-PSP-SERVER).